sst/sst/www/docs/constructs/ViteStaticSite.md

 The `ViteStaticSite` construct is a higher level CDK construct that makes it easy to create a Vite single page app.
 It provides a simple way to build and deploy the site to an S3 bucket; setup a CloudFront CDN for fast content delivery; and configure a custom domain for the website URL.

 It's designed to work with static sites built with [Vite](https://vitejs.dev/).
 It allows you to [automatically set environment variables](#configuring-environment-variables) in your Vite app directly from the outputs of your SST app.
-And for TypeScript apps, it can also create a `.d.ts` type definition file for the environments.
+And it can also create a `.d.ts` type definition file for the environments.

 The `ViteStaticSite` construct internally extends the [`StaticSite`](StaticSite.md) construct with the following pre-configured defaults.